swiftlang/swift/docs/ErrorHandling.rst

   }

 This marking feels redundant.
-We want functions like ``autoreleasepool`` to feel like statements, but marks inside builtin statements like ``if`` don't require the outer statement to be marked.
+We want functions like ``autoreleasepool`` to feel like statements, but marks inside built-in statements like ``if`` don't require the outer statement to be marked.
 It would be better if the compiler didn't require the outer ``try``.